pszujewski/ostep/README.md

 `pmap` displays each separate mapping of the process.
 A mapping is a range of contiguous pages having the same backend (anonymous or file) and the same access modes. `pmap` provides the size of the mappings instead of the ranges of addresses.
 Sum the size to the address to get the range of the addresses in the virtual address space.

 Using pmap, I see a section labeled [RSS](https://en.wikipedia.org/wiki/Resident_set_size), which stands for Rsident set size, and is the portion of memory occupied by a process that is held in main memory (RAM).
 The rest of the occupied memory resides in the swap space of file system.
-Use of resident set size by a process is the total meory consumption of a proces.
+Use of resident set size by a process is the total memory consumption of a proces.
 Some mappings are only partially mapped in physical memory.

 Each map is associated with a set of modes: